Guides to shaping great products

 10. Change your cookie policies

-In the official GDPR document cookies are mentioned in the following context (Recital 30):
+The official GDPR document mentions cookies in the following context (Recital 30):

 Natural persons may be associated with online identifiers […] such as internet protocol addresses, cookie identifiers or other identifiers […].
 This may leave traces which, in particular when combined with unique identifiers and other information received by the servers, may be used to create profiles of the natural persons and identify them.

 Under GDPR, the act of visiting your website for the first time doesn’t automatically grant consent for processing personal data.
-Even if you display “If you use this website, you accept cookies”, the consent case is not considered as “freely given” (Recital 42).
+Displaying messages like “If you use this website, you accept cookies” isn’t considered a “freely given consent” (Recital 42).

-Granular consent still applies, so if you want to track your visitor behavior and use their data for advertising, you should obtain consent for each activity.
+Granular consent still applies.
+So, if you want to track visitor behavior and use their data for advertising, obtain consent for each activity.

 11. Avoid security questions that disclose personal information

-When signing up for a web application, you will often get security questions:
+Users who sign up for SaaS applications often get security questions:

 yahoo screenshot